Alamantus/Lexiconga/TERMS.md

 ## Terms of Service ("Terms")

-Last updated: November 1, 2015.
+Last updated: May 16, 2018 — Update to contact information.

 Please read these Terms of Service ("Terms", "Terms of Service") carefully before using the http://lexicon.ga website (the "Service") or the cloud account service (an "Account") operated by Robbie Antenesse and Alamantus GameDev ("us", "we", or "our").